-Parents’ original marriage & divorce certificate(s) (if applicable) and one copy of each document
+Parents’ original marriage & divorce certificate(s) (if applicable)

 *You may use school transcripts, tax returns, old passports, or other documentation that demonstrates you were physically present, not just maintaining a residence in the United States.
 Additionally, you should be prepared to detail all your departures and entries to and from the U.S. up until the birth date of your child.